Cross-Dimensional Mathematics: A Foundation For STP/STA: Concluding Remarks

 \subsection{A Mathematics over MDMVs}

 To investigate linear (control) systems the classical matrix theory plays a fundamental rule.
 While the modern mathematics provides a solid foundation for the matrix theory.
-Particularly, the concepts from abstract algebra such as group, ring, and module are used to describe the matrices/vectors under certain operators; the geometric structures such as vector space, metric, inner product, topology, manifold, etc. are essential for describing the state space of the systems.
+Particularly, the concepts from abstract algebra such as group, ring, and module are used to describe the matrices/vectors under linear algebraic operators; the geometric structures such as vector space, metric, inner product, topology, manifold, etc. are essential for describing the state space of the systems.
 Finally the Lie group and Lie algebra structure over matrices leads to the general linear group and general linear algebra, which reveal the inside structure of the dynamics of linear (control) systems.

 Recently, the STPs/STAs have been developed to overcome the dimension barrier of classical matrix theory.
 As the cross-dimensional operators, STPs/STAs demonstrate their dimension-free characteristic, which makes the classical algebraic and geometric structures unsuitable for MVMDs.
 They, therefore, are stimulating a new matrix theory to merge.
 This new matrix theory demands a new mathematical foundation.
-The purpose of this paper is to explore a new foundation, which is called the CDM.
+This paper explores a new foundation, which is called the CDM.
 The CDM consists of three parts: hyper algebra, hyper geometry, and hyper linear algebra and hyper linear group.

-The hyper algebra consists of three new concepts: the hyper group, hyper ring, and hyper module.
-The hyper group extends the classical group to a group with multiple identities, each identity represents a component group.
+In this paper the hyper algebra consists of three new concepts: the hyper group, hyper ring, and hyper module.
+The hyper group extends the classical group to a group with multiple identities, each identity is used to construct a component group.
 The cross-dimensional operator joints all component groups together.
 The equivalence group shows the unified properties of component groups.
 Based on hyper group, the hyper ring and hyper module are also proposed in a natural way.
 They have similar structure: component objects and equivalence rings/modules.